Swan and ArabicMTEB: Dialect-Aware, Arabic-Centric, Cross-Lingual, and Cross-Cultural Embedding Models and Benchmarks: Introduction

 \section{Introduction}

-Natural Language Processing (NLP) has seen rapid advancements in recent years, driven by groundbreaking developments in deep learning and the emergence of sophisticated distributed text representations such as word and sentence embeddings~\cite{devlin2018bert,reimers2019sentence}.
+NLP has seen rapid advancements in recent years, driven by groundbreaking developments in deep learning and the emergence of sophisticated distributed text representations such as word and sentence embeddings~\cite{devlin2018bert,reimers2019sentence}.
 These embeddings, which transform text into dense vectors, enable effective semantic understanding and are pivotal for enhancing performance across many downstream applications, including text classification, semantic search, and machine translation.
-Moreover, text embeddings have become fundamental to the success of large language models (LLMs)~\cite{touvron2023llama,touvron2023llama2,jiang2023mistral7b,gemmateam2024gemma}, which are increasingly integrated into a variety of real-world systems and tools.
+Moreover, text embeddings have become fundamental to the success of large language models (LLMs)~\cite{touvron2023llama,jiang2023mistral7b,gemmateam2024gemma}, which are increasingly integrated into a variety of real-world systems and tools.
 One of the most promising applications of these embeddings is in the realm of Retrieval-Augmented Generation (RAG)~\cite{shao2023enhancing,rag2023domain}, where LLMs are augmented with information retrieval capabilities.
 In RAG-based systems, lightweight embedding models retrieve relevant information from large corpora, fed as context to models like ChatGPT~\cite{openai2023chatgpt} or GPT-4~\cite{openai2024gpt4}.
 This synergy between embeddings and LLMs has demonstrated significant improvements in both general-purpose tasks such as question answering~\cite{lin2023li,rag2023domain} and domain-specific applications~\cite{bhatia2024fintral,shi2023raft,lin2023li}.

 Despite these advances, the predominant focus of current embedding models has been on English and Chinese, which limits their applicability to other languages.
-This is particularly true for Arabic, a language with rich morphology, diverse dialects, and unique syntactic structures, making it challenging to develop effective language representations \cite{nagoudi-etal-2022-turjuman,huang-etal-2024-acegpt}.
+This is particularly true for Arabic, a collection of languages, language varieties, and diverse dialects with rich morphology~\cite{abdul2023nadi,abdul2024nadi}, making it challenging to develop effective language representations~\cite{nagoudi-etal-2022-turjuman,huang-etal-2024-acegpt}.
 Existing multilingual models often fail to capture these complexities, leading to a suboptimal performance on Arabic NLP tasks \cite{abdul-mageed2020arbert,elmadany2022orca}.
-Addressing this limitation requires the development of Arabic-specific embedding models that are sensitive to the linguistic and cultural nuances of the language.
+Addressing this limitation requires the development of Arabic-specific embedding models that are sensitive to the linguistic and cultural nuances of Arabic.